-The following steps should be followed to access the customer's system remotely:
+The following steps should be followed to access your system remotely:

-- 1. Dial the customer's system using a telephone connected to the same phone line as the PC's modem.
+- Dial into your system using a telephone connected to the same phone line as the PC's modem.
 Wait for the system to beep signifying that it is waiting for a code.
-If the customer has an answering machine, the system won't answer until the answering machine has hung up.
+If you have an answering machine, the system won't answer until the answering machine has hung up.
 Alternately, you can bypass the answering machine by using the "call twice" method.
-Dial the customer's number and let the phone ring twice.
+Dial your number and let the phone ring twice.
 Hang up.
 Wait about 10 seconds.
 Dial the number again within one minute.
 The system will answer after one ring. - 2.
-After the beep, enter the PC Access code.
-The system will go into PC Access mode. - 3.
+After the beep, enter your Master code.
+The system will start reading the voice menu. - 3.
+Enter "##1".
+This instructs the system to enter PC Access mode. - 4.
+Enter your Master code when prompted. - 5.
 A modem tone will now be heard.
-Select the On-line command from the Connect | Modem menu. - 4.
+Select the On-line command from the Connect | Modem menu. - 6.
 When you hear the tone from the PC's modem, hang up the telephone.
 The indicator in the lower right corner of the screen should change from "OFF-LINE" to "ON-LINE".